artemlat/git_homework_1/README.md

-# git_homework_1
+# #1 GIT Homework
-training of creating and save repositories
+*Here I learned how to create repositories, synchronize external and internal repositories and push file to them:*